Beautiful pairs: General theory of beautiful pairs

-From the usual Fra\"iss\'e theory, assuming $\cK$ has the joint embedding property (JEP) and the amalgamation property (AP), one may construct $\cK$-beautiful pairs.
+In analogy to the usual Fra\"iss\'e theory, assuming $\cK$ has the joint embedding property (JEP)\footnote{ Recall that $\cK$ has the joint embedding property if for any $A,B\in \cK$, there is $C\in \cK$ and $\BP$-embeddings in $\cK$ such that $A\rightarrow C\leftarrow B$.} and the amalgamation property (AP), one may construct $\cK$-beautiful pairs.
 Note that our assumptions on $\cK$ entail that AP implies JEP.
-Indeed, it follows from the fact that substructures of $\cU^\eq$ satisfy JEP that any JEP problem in $\cK$ can be converted to an AP problem in $\cK$.
+Indeed, it follows from the fact that substructures of $\cU$ satisfy JEP that any JEP problem in $\cK$ can be converted to an AP problem in $\cK$.
 Actually, the tensor product of definable types shows that $\cK_{\mathrm{def}}$ always satisfies JEP.
 However, in order to ensure that $\cK$-beautiful pairs are elementary pairs we need to impose on $\cK$ the following additional property: